cxpsemea/network_shared_folder_access_checker/README.md

 # network_shared_folder_access_checker
-Powershell Script to check if user has access to a Network Shared Folder
+Powershell Script to check if user has access to a Network Shared Folder and SQL Server

 ```cmd
 Get-Help .\src\NetworkSharedFolderAccessChecker.ps1 -detailed